Lorydima/PyCalcPro/README.md

 Thank You again from LDM Dev.❤️

 # 🛠️Bug reports and issue
 I strive to make this project as reliable and robust as possible, but I acknowledge that bugs can happen.
 If you encounter any issues or identify bugs in the code, I encourage you to open an issue on GitHub.
-Your feedback is incredibly valuable and helps us improve the project.
+Your feedback is incredibly valuable and helps me improve the project.

 Thank you for your contributions and for helping me make this project better!❤️